Mathématique: From Nothing, Nothing Comes

 And of course, Dr. Rush himself.

 “Are you gonna need these monstrosities we’re making?”
-Rodney snaps, fiery tone and frightened eyes.
+Rodney snarls, fiery tone and frightened eyes.
 “What happened on that planet?”

-“I’m fine, Rodney,” Sheppard says, heading toward the door.
+“I’m fine, Rodney.”
+Sheppard steadies himself, then heads for the door.
 “Just tired.”

-And then, it is only Zelenka and Rodney in the glass-enclosed lab beneath the gray sky.
-There is silence between them.
-Outside, it has begun to rain.
-He can see a gray patter pattern on the surface of mostly still ocean.
+And then, it is only Zelenka and Rodney in the glass-enclosed Fab Lab beneath the gray sky.
+There’s silence between them.
+Beyond the windows, beyond the singing droplets on the quay, Zelenka sees patter patterns of rain on the gray surface of the sea.

-Rodney leans against a lab bench, bracing himself.
-“Ugh,” he mutters.
+“Ugh,” Rodney mutters.
 “Who am I kidding.”
-He looks straight at Zelenka.
+He looks at Zelenka.
 “It is a good idea,” he says, a quiet admission.

 This is even more unnerving than the silence.

 “What do you say we make two sets?”
-Rodney asks, his eyes darting to the doorway through which Sheppard had exited.
+Rodney’s eyes dart to the doorway Sheppard had used.
 “Just in case.”

-Zelenka nods, looks down, lets his eyes rest on delicate loops of wire, destined to become circuitry.
+Zelenka focuses again on the delicate loops of wire, destined to become circuitry.
 In his peripheral vision, he sees Rodney take his seat, place his fingers on the keys of his laptop.

-“It will not be for Dr. Rush like it was for you,” Zelenka says quietly.
+“It will not be for them like it was for you,” Zelenka says quietly.

 Rodney says nothing, and Zelenka thinks of him as he was—and, God willing, will never be again—mentally unmade by a parasite over that long and terrible span of weeks.
 How he came to the lab, but how he moved with foreignness there, his hands lacking dexterity and his mind lacking first words and then concepts as he unraveled slowly, with acute awareness.